Nottingham's Rescue Rooms celebrate 20th anniversary: "Certain venues rise above"

 Wright’s perspective was slightly different.
 “The guy out of Echo & The Bunnymen,” he reminisced.
 “He got so fucking smashed that I had to gaffer tape arrows all the way down from the dressing room to the stage so he could find his way there.
 I tried to talk to him but he was just swaying and he didn’t really understand what was going on.
 And then he got on stage and he was perfect!”

-Whether as engineer at the decks or as a performer on stage, Andy Wright understands that there is something special about Rescue Rooms that has been worth celebrating.
+Whether as engineer at the decks or as a performer on stage, Wright understands that there is something special about Rescue Rooms that has been worth celebrating.
 “I think certain venues rise above and become some kind of special place,” he added.
 “Like King Tuts [Glasgow], there’s something about it, it’s just a good vibe.
 It’s a wonderful place and I hope it keeps on going for another 20, or 40, or 100 years.”

 A threat to the talent pipeline continues in the UK, with grassroots music venues facing the “perfect storm” of Brexit, the cost of living crisis and last-minute gig-goer decisions – claiming that they’re set to “go off a cliff” without help and investment from government and larger arenas.